DeadMan30/telegram-joke-bot/README.md

 ### Installation

 1. Clone or download the repository from GitHub.
-2. Install the required dependencies listed in the `requirements.txt` file using pip:pip install -r requirements.txt
+2. Install the required dependencies listed in the `requirements.txt` file using pip: pip install -r requirements.txt
 3. Replace the placeholders in the `bot.py` file with your actual API ID, API hash, and bot token.

 ## Usage